derekl-beep/stackedit-notes/Singular Value Decomposition.md

 \end{bmatrix}_{m \times m}
 $$

 is the correlation matrix among the columns of $X$.
+Each non-diagonal entry of the matrix is an inner product between two columns.
+The diagonal entries